- The City of London Corporation is the local policing body for the Square Mile.

 - to make sure the City of London Police runs an effective and efficient service by holding the Commissioner to account

-- to give you value for money in the way the police is run
+- to ensure value for money in the way the police is run

 - set policing priorities taking into account the views of the community

-The current Chairman of the Police Committee is Henry Pollard and the Deputy Chairman is Simon Duckworth.
+The current Chairman of the Police Committee is Henry Pollard and the Deputy Chairman is Doug Barrow.

 To achieve outcomes that matter to local people, the City Corporation is able to draw from expertise in the wide-ranging areas of services it provides and establish effective and strong partnership working, for example, through the Safer City Partnership.

-The last six months have seen wide-ranging reforms of policing governance, including the introduction of directly-elected individuals — Police and Crime Commissioners (PCCs) — as local policing bodies for England and Wales.
+The last year has seen wide-ranging reforms of policing governance, including the introduction of directly-elected individuals — Police and Crime Commissioners (PCCs) — as local policing bodies for England and Wales.
 Those reforms did not apply to the City, although a decision was taken last year to strengthen the City’s own structures for policing governance in the light of the changes taking place elsewhere and in recognition of the increased demands on the City’s role as a police authority.